Greenhouse Gas Reduction Strategies for Local Governments

 - Walla Walla Operations Sustainability Plan (2013) — Establishes work plans for reducing GHG emissions including new policies in construction, energy use, materials, water, and community interaction and development.

-According to the National Association of State Procurement Officials, green purchasing refers to:
+According to the National Association of State Procurement Officials, sustainable purchasing refers to:

 The Washington State Department of Ecology’s (DOE) buying green – sustainable purchasing webpage includes resources on cooperative green purchasing and several local examples of green purchasing programs.
 The EPA’s Energy Efficient Product Procurement (2011) provides green product procurement measures, policy mechanisms, and implementation strategies.

 State agencies are directed to increase environmental purchasing by both executive order and legislation.
-While there is no corollary mandate for local governments, several municipalities have implemented programs related to green or sustainable purchasing practices.
+While there is no directly comparable mandate for local governments, HB 1799 requires certain municipalities to adopt compost procurement ordinances to increase the market for compost products made with organic materials that could otherwise end up in landfills.
+Additionally several municipalities have implemented programs related to green or sustainable purchasing practices.

 Examples of Policies